Xplore Dundee: Fleet

-As of June 2025, Xplore Dundee operates a fleet of 89 buses and coaches.
+As of June 2025, Xplore Dundee operates a fleet of around 88 buses and coaches.

 From 1997 to 1999, shortly after National Express took over, Travel Dundee received 30 Wright Liberator-bodied Volvo B10Ls and 25 Wright Renown-bodied Volvo B10BLEs.
 In 2004, the fleet was upgraded with 18 new Wright Eclipse Gemini double-deckers.
 The company later purchased 29 new Wright Eclipse Urban 2-bodied Volvo B7RLEs in 2011 and 2012, which were used to replace older vehicles, and in 2013, the company received its first nine Alexander Dennis Enviro400H hybrid electric buses, partly funded by the Scottish Government Green Bus Fund.

-Following the rebrand to Xplore Dundee in 2015, the company took delivery of 14 brand new Alexander Dennis Enviro400 MMC buses, branded as 'Emerald' buses and with USB charging and free WiFi, for service mainly on route 22 in December 2018.
+Following the rebrand to Xplore Dundee in 2015, the company took delivery of 14 brand new Alexander Dennis Enviro400 MMC buses, branded as 'Emerald' buses and with USB charging and free Wi-Fi, for service mainly on route 22 in December 2018.
 These were supplemented with a further nine Emerald-specification Enviro400 MMCs in early 2020, after which the company pledged not to buy another diesel-powered vehicle.

-In December 2021, following the takeover of the company by McGill's, twelve new BYD Alexander Dennis Enviro400EV battery electric buses entered service with Xplore Dundee on service 28 between Myrekirk and Douglas via Lochee Road, claimed to be one of Scotland's most polluted roads.
-During 2023, as part of the operator's 'Project Boost' initiative, three different models of double-decker electric buses were trialled on various local services between October and December 2023; Following these trials, twelve U11DDs entered service with the company in March 2025.
+In December 2021, following the takeover of the company by McGill's, twelve new BYD Alexander Dennis Enviro400EV battery electric buses entered service with Xplore Dundee on service 28 between Myrekirk and Douglas, and service 18 between Dundee city centre and Claverhouse / Mill o' Mains, claimed to be one of Scotland's most polluted roads.
+During 2023, Xplore Dundee acquired thirteen ADL Enviro400 double decker buses, which were put on services 1 & 32/33.
+Meanwhile in the same year, three different models of double-decker electric buses were trialled on various local services between October and December 2023 as part of the operator's 'Project Boost' initiative; following these trials, twelve U11DDs entered service with the company in March 2025 which are mainly used on service 22 from Ninewells Hospital to Craigowl.